lordegeology/lordegeology/README.md

 ---

-## 🛠️ Current Obsessions
+## 🛠️ Learning/Working On:
 - **Agentic AI** → LangGraph, RAG pipelines, multimodal Gen AI.
-- **Finance x AI** → still geeking out about time series models & quant strategies.
+- **Finance x AI** → interested in quant strategies and developments in the use of AI in the fintech space.
 - **Automation** → making dashboards, pipelines, and workflows so I don’t have to do things twice.

 ---